difference between will and living will difference between will and living will

 Purpose of a Living Will

 The primary purpose of a living will is to guide healthcare providers and loved ones in making medical decisions.
 It helps ensure that treatments align with the person’s values and desires, alleviating the decision-making burden on family members.
-This document can also prevent unnecessary medical interventions that the individual would not have wanted.
+This document can also prevent unnecessary medical interventions the individual would not have wanted.

 Key Differences Between a Will and Living Will